MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 To get details on your environment consumption, check the [AI Builder consumption report](administer-consumption-report.md).

-When you add all the consumptions of the current month of a specific environment, you'll get the monthly consumption of this environment.
+When you add all the consumptions of the current month of a specific environment, you get the monthly consumption of this environment.

 If your environment has no more capacity, you need to provide capacity to your environment.
 To do this, reallocate existing capacity (from the tenant or environment level).
 Alternatively, you can purchase more capacity and make it available to your environment.